vm6502q/qrack.github.io/docs/performance/index.rst

 Further Work
 ************

 We suggest that a good next primary target for optimizing Qrack is to allow cluster distribution of all the various engine types.
 Also, CPU "software" implementation parallelism relies on certain potentially expensive standard library functionality, like lambda expressions, and might still be micro-optimized.
+The API offers many optimized bitwise parallel operations over contiguous bit strings, but similar methods for discontiguous bit sets should be feasible with bit masks, if there is a reasonable demand for them.
+Further, there is still opportunity for better constant bitwise parallelism cost coverage and better explicit qubit subsystem separation in QUnit.

 We will also develop and maintain systematic comparisons to published benchmarks of quantum computer simulation standard libraries, as they arise.

 Conclusion
 **********

-`arXiv:1710.05867`_
+Per `arXiv:1710.05867`_, explicitly separated subsystems of qubits in QUnit have a significant RAM and speed edge in many cases over the "Schrödinger algorithm" of QEngineCPU and QEngineOCL.
+One of Qrack's greatest new optimizations to either general algorithm is constant complexity or "free" scaling of bitwise parallelism in entangled subsystems, compared to linear complexity scaling without this optimization.
+Qrack gives at least reasonably efficient performance on a single node up to approximately 30 qubits, in the limit of maximal entanglement.

 Citations
 *********